tiltingpenguin/python-libeconf/docs/usage.rst

 -------

 .. warning::
-    Right now we do not provide libeconf included in the project.
+    The recommended way to install this project is to get the rpm package.
+    If you install this project from pypi libeconf will not be automatically installed.
     To use this project please make sure you have libeconf installed on your system!

 .. note::
     The package is not yet published on pypi.
 This is coming soon.